-“We fled to an outpost—Grifter’s Ridge,” Nyanti explains as we walk through the woods.
-“The surrounding magic is weak and faint, a poor shadow of what we enjoyed at the City.”
-She mutters, “By flower and fae, grant us a way.”
-She draws a quick breath and exhales slowly, breathing out a glowing weave of runes; they twine and curl before fading into a drift of eye-catching sparkles.
+“We fled to an outpost called Grifter’s Ridge,” Nyanti explains as she leads us deeper into the woods.
+“The ambient magic is weak and faint compared to the City’s.”
+She mutters, “By flower and fae, grant us a way,” then slowly exhales a glowing weave of runes; they twine and curl before fading into a drift of eye-catching sparkles.

-The thick shrubbery parts in front of us and reveals a wide dirt road, overshadowed by looming trees.
-As we step onto it, the vegetation starts closing in a dozen yards behind us, hiding any traces of our physical presence.
+The thick shrubbery parts in front of us, revealing a wide dirt road overshadowed by trees.
+As we forge ahead, the vegetation closes in a dozen yards behind us, hiding any trace of our physical passage.

 “Impressive,” Lucky says.
-“You are no hedge witch, that much is obvious.”
+“You are no hedge witch, that much is certain.”

-Nyanti clicks her tongue, as if to say Child, please.
-“I have completed every trial in Elsinore’s Fables, and I have made forays into Primal Augments.”
+Nyanti clicks and hisses, as if to say Child, please.
+“I have completed every trial in Elsinore’s Fables.”

 “I take it that’s good?”
 I whisper to Gyrax.

 He answers with a nod.
-“If hedge witches are the equivalent of small-town wrestling, Nyanti is a UFC newcomer.
-She isn’t name brand or top tier, but nothing to laugh at either.”
+“If a hedge witch is the equivalent of a small-town wrestler, Nyanti is as good as a UFC newcomer.
+Nothing name brand, but nothing to laugh at.”

 “A couple notches higher.
 Fight-game veterans who know the ropes.”